semidoc/semidoc.github.io/_posts/2017-08-31-rotondo-fractions.md

 permalink: rotondo-fractions
 ---

-Hello, the first post of this new academix year is by [Pablo Rotondo](https://www.irif.fr/users/rotondo/index) who gave a talk at the seminar a few months ago.
+Hello, the first post of this new academic year is by [Pablo Rotondo](https://www.irif.fr/users/rotondo/index) who gave a talk at the seminar a few months ago.
 As there is more to say about the subject, this post will probably have a follow-up later.